schmijos/wurscht3000/README.md

 ## Example
-See the encoding of a still frame here: http://schmijos.github.io/ The coded isn't very good for stills yet.
+See the encoding of a still frame here: http://schmijos.github.io/ The codec isn't very good for stills yet.